NCTA Seminars and Offerings

 Through the generous support of the Freeman Foundation, NCTA entered its 17th year of programming in 2014.
 Nationally, NCTA offers a wide variety of professional development programming, including classic 30-hour seminars in classroom settings and online courses ranging from short webinars to full 30-hour courses.
 For a full list of NCTA offerings, visit our NCTA website at www.nctasia.org.

 The NCTA National Coordinating Site at the Program for Teaching East Asia at the University of Colorado is offering the following online opportunities for Winter-Spring 2015.
-All courses listed below are open to secondary teachers throughout the United States, with specific eligibility requirements noted on the full flyers linked below.
-Check details in each course flyer for more specifics of each course.
+All courses listed below are open to secondary teachers throughout the United States.

--Winter-Spring 2015 Online Seminar: China Under Mao: Modernization, Mobilization, and Mass Campaigns (January 26-April 27; 20 hours).
-Flyer and registration.
+-Winter-Spring 2015 Online Seminar: China Under Mao: Modernization, Mobilization, and Mass Campaigns (January 26-April 27; 20 hours) This course has filled.

 -Winter-Spring 2015 Online Book Group: Connections and Disconnection: Japanese Short Stories for High School Literature and History (January 9-February 28; 16 hours) This course has filled.